 For more information on our confidentiality and other policies please review our Editorial policies and refer to our Guidelines for reviewers.

 We engage the services of peer reviewers for most of the journal’s content.
 All original research, systematic reviews and research methods articles, In Practice articles and Brief reports are reviewed.
 Perspectives articles are normally reviewed.
 Two reviewer opinions are sought, however in some cases, a third reviewer may be consulted.
 The editorial team may also consider a paper could benefit from the insights of a statistical reviewer, in which case we will seek this advice.

 The journal Associate Editor responsible for the manuscript will make a recommendation on publication to the Editor and Editor-in-Chief based on the content of the reviews and their own input.
 The Editor-in-Chief then makes the final decision on whether to publish.

 If a paper is sent back to an author based on reviewer feedback, we may ask you to review the author’s revision.
 We will not send you revised papers that have not adequately addressed your concerns.
 We will notify you of our publication decision.

 A full outline of the publication process, including peer review, can be found in our Authors’ centre.

 Public Health Research & Practice asks reviewers to abide by the Committee on Publication Ethics (COPE) Ethical Guidelines for Peer Reviewers.

 When we ask reviewers to declare any competing interests, we ask you to consider the following:

 We publish a list of PHRP reviewers once a year to publicly acknowledge and thank our peer reviewers.
 Our authors, whether successful or not, benefit enormously from the calibre of our reviewers and the thoughtful, valuable advice they provide.
-Please contact us if you have reviewed for PHRP and would prefer not to be included in this list.
+Please contact us if you have reviewed for the journal but would prefer your name to be removed from this list.